jackdmoody/Sysmon_Behavioral_Analytic/README.md

 # Sysmon Behavioral Analytics Pipeline

-A modular, end-to-end analytics pipeline for **behavioral detection, drift analysis, and triage** using Windows Sysmon telemetry.
+A modular, end-to-end analytics pipeline for **behavior-based detection, sequence drift analysis, and host-centric triage** using Windows Sysmon telemetry.

 This project refactors a previously monolithic research notebook into a **testable, reproducible, and extensible package** suitable for:
 - threat hunting / SOC workflows